Charles Cornwallis - Early Life:

 Charles Cornwallis - Postwar:

 Returning home, he accepted the post of governor-general of India on February 23, 1786.
 During his tenure he proved an able administrator and a gifted reformer.
-While in India, his forces put down a revolt by the famed Tipu Sultan.
+While in India, his forces defeated the famed Tipu Sultan.
 Upon the end of his term, he was made 1st Marquess Cornwallis and was dispatched to Ireland as governor-general.
 After putting down an Irish rebellion, he aided in passing the Act of Union which united the English and Irish parliaments.
 Resigning from the army in 1801, he was again sent to India four years later.
 His second term proved short as he died on October 5, 1805, only two months after arriving.